We help Microsoft-centric enterprises fully adopt the cloud & adapt to new ways of working.

 For example, you may wish to sit in a quiet space one day, or with colleagues the next.

-This makes having a logical desk numbering system that makes it easy for users of the system to find their booked work desk on arrival of vital importance.
+This makes having a logical desk numbering system that makes it easy for people to find their booked workspace on arrival of vital importance.

-Here are the top best practices when it comes to numbering and labelling your desks and workspaces.
+Here are the top best practices when it comes to numbering and labelling your desks and workspaces – regardless of whether you’re using a third-party desk booking system of Microsoft Places.

 Although it is possible to reflect pre-existing desk numbers in your booking system, many organisations are taking the opportunity to re-number their desks ‘from scratch’.